 The half-obscured gatekeeper in bowler hat seen in the musical opening appears to have the head of an ibis.
 This might be a reference to the ibis-headed Egyptian god Thoth.
 Though Thoth was anything but a gatekeeper, he was considered a deification of the moon, and controlled his own domain in the underworld.

-Jon Davis, lead singer of the metal band Korn did a cover song in his own metal stylings of "Kidnap the Sandy Claws".
+Jonathan Davis of Korn did a cover in his own metal stylings of "Kidnap the Sandy Claws".
 He did it live via webcam at his own home studio so that the fans could watch it as he produced it.
-The version is wonderfully heavy and really fits the the theme overall.
+The version is wonderfully heavy and really fits the theme overall.

 The trivia item below may give away important plot points.